All Episodes

 James Clapper, former director, National Intelligence.

-The intelligence agencies did not wiretap Trump, nor did the FBI obtain a court order to monitor Trump's phones, all of which is not true.
+He also told Congress under oath the intelligence agencies did not wiretap Trump, nor did the FBI obtain a court order to monitor Trump's phones, all of which is not true.

-So the President tweeted this out on March 4th.
+So the president tweeted this out on March 4th.

 Let's go to the Sean Hannity radio program on March 8th.